-EDITOR’S NOTE: We are currently updating this article.
-Although the underlying ideas and messages remain relevant, much HIV-related research has been published since 2014, notably about the negligible risk of transmitting the virus if you are HIV positive and undetectable.
+EDITOR’S NOTE: Although the underlying ideas and messages remain relevant, much HIV-related research has been published since 2014, notably about the negligible risk of transmitting the virus if you are HIV positive and undetectable.
 For more details on that, read the POZ articles “New Proof That Passing on HIV While Undetectable Is Very Unlikely” and “Does Undetectable Mean Uninfectious?
 The Challenge of Explaining HIV Study Results.”

 Can you get HIV from oral sex?
 That's probably one of the most common questions AIDS service providers and doctors get asked.
 Americans really want to know their HIV risk during fellatio—even more so than during anal sex.
 Sure, you can Google the subject, but the results may further confuse and scare you.